kubeflow/website/content/docs/gke/authentication.md

 # Authenticating gcloud

 [The `gcloud` tool](https://cloud.google.com/sdk/gcloud/) is used to interact with Google Cloud Platform (GCP) over the command line.
-It can be used to [set up Google Kubernetes Engine (GKE) clusters](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create), and interact with other Google services.
+You can use the `gcloud` command to [set up Google Kubernetes Engine (GKE) clusters](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create), and interact with other Google services.

 ### Logging in